cysouw/diathesis/text/c03_prepositions.md

 ## Deponent verbs without alternations

 There are a few verbs that necessarily need a governed preposition.
 The number of such obligatory verb-preposition combinations is surprisingly small in German.
 Most governed prepositional phrases can easily be dropped or show other alternations (as discussed in the remainder of this chapter).
-Most verbs that obligatorily occur together with a preposition have developed a special meaning for the verb-preposition combination, like *kommen auf* 'to conceive' vs. *kommen* 'to come' [@Next a,b] and *brechen mit* 'to cease relations' vs. *brechen* 'to break' [@Next c,d]
+Most verbs that obligatorily occur together with a preposition have developed a special meaning for the verb-preposition combination, like *kommen auf* 'to conceive' vs. *kommen* 'to come' [@next a,b] and *brechen mit* 'to cease relations' vs. *brechen* 'to break' [@next c,d]

 :::ex
 a.
 Ich komme nicht auf die Lösung.